Selected Correspondence Vineeto

 1. I am seeing people generally as malicious and sorrowful

 As I said above, looking within myself I found the Human Condition applies to everyone, it being the disease we come into the world with.
 I don’t see it as the personal ‘fault’ of anybody in particular and therefore don’t make the mistake of blaming others for my misery and anger.
-But as I have found that it is possible to eliminate the Human Condition within myself, to become happy and harmless, I consider everybody capable of doing something about it if they so desire.
-And to state that most people are happy and benign is plainly not scratching below the surface.
+But as I have found that it is possible to eliminate the Human Condition within myself, to become happy and harmless, I consider everybody capable of doing something about their malice and sorrow, if they so desire.
+And to state that most people are happy and benign is plainly denying facts and not looking below the surface.
 To get rid of a disease firstly one has to acknowledge that one is sick.
 Most people don’t want to do this.
 Fair enough.
 But that does not stop me from expecting a possible outbreak of malice or fear or sorrow from anybody, having seen how ingrained it has been within me.
-You yourself said in order to keep love in your life you would welcome sorrow.
+You yourself said that in order to keep love in your life you would welcome the sorrow that comes in its wake.

 1. I am attacking and defending